 If you are looking to sell your business, it’s highly recommended that you get it valued.
 You can contact your corporate finance advisory firm to get the ball rolling and start forming a figure.
 You will need to have access and an understanding of all your key financials, including assets, earnings and more.

-Valuations can also run parallel and form a port of the due diligence process, which involves a deep dive analysis into a company’s documentation.
+Valuations can also run parallel to the due diligence process, which involves a deep dive analysis into a company’s documentation.
 This can be quite an in depth process, so don’t always expect an overnight figure.

 For more in this series, read our guide on the Steps of the M&A Process.

-For more insights into topics like this one, see our blogs:
+For more insights into topics like this one, see our other blogs: